AvaProtocol/OAK-docs/_docs/xcm/integration-overview.md

     Taking Dapp staking as an example, the feature would automate two operations, claim and deposit.

     Another example would be DEX liquidity pool reward compound, which will include three operations, claim, swap, and deposit.
-3. What are the user defined input?
+3. What are the user defined inputs?

-    For auto-compound, normally the UI will need to ask users to provide some preferences, such as,
+    For auto-compound, normally the UI will need to ask users to provide some preferences, such as:

-    Frequency: how often to compound
+        - Frequency: how often to compound

-    Amount: percentage of claimed reward to compound(No need since the current re-deposit ratio is always 100%)
+        - Amount: percentage of claimed reward to compound (No need since the current re-deposit ratio is always 100%)

 ### 1.2 Picture the flow
 After going through design decision calls, we will draw a high-level flow chart to picture the integration flow.
 For example, below is a diagram of a two-way XCM product integration.